 Q. WHAT IS A HYDRAULIC CLUTCH?

-A. The operation of the clutch system on passenger and light commercial vehicles consist of two types of design.
+A. The operation of the clutch system on passenger and light commercial vehicles consist of two types of designs.
 Hydraulic and cable.
 A hydraulic clutch uses clutch fluid to pressurise an external slave or concentric slave cylinder to disengage the clutch.

 The cable operated system uses a clutch fork on a fulcrum to push a release bearing onto the clutch plate and disengage the drive.